 \subsection{Regularized Empirical Risks}

-Monographs \cite{KimeldorfWahba1970, Wahba1990} first showed the representer theorem in RKHSs, and paper \cite{ScholkopfHerbrichSmola2001} generalized the representer theorem in RKHSs.
-Papers \cite{MicchelliPontil2004,ArgyriouMicchelliPontil2009,ArgyriouMicchelliPontil2010} gave the general frame works of the function representation for learning methods in Banach spaces.
+Monographs \cite{KimeldorfWahba1970, Wahba1990} first showed the representer theorem in RKHSs and paper \cite{ScholkopfHerbrichSmola2001} generalized the representer theorem in RKHSs.
+Papers \cite{MicchelliPontil2004,ArgyriouMicchelliPontil2009,ArgyriouMicchelliPontil2010} gave the general framework of the function representation for learning methods in Banach spaces.
 Now we discuss the representer theorem in RKBSs based on the kernel-based approach.

-To ensure the uniqueness and existence of empirical learning solutions, the loss functions and the regularization functions will be endowed with additional geometrical properties to be described below.
+To ensure the uniqueness and existence of empirical learning solutions, the loss functions and the regularization functions are endowed with additional geometrical properties to be described below.